Classics (M.Phil. / P.Grad.Dip.)

 Course Overview

-The course provides students with an excellent grounding in postgraduate research skills in Classics.
-It also hones the sort of analytical, written, and verbal communication skills highly valued and effective in careers outside the university and education sectors.
-Since its establishment in 2008, the M.Phil. in Classics has attracted students from all over the world.
-Many have gone on to doctoral studies at Trinity College Dublin and other universities internationally.
+It provides students with an excellent grounding in postgraduate research skills in Classics.
+It also hones analytical, written, and verbal communication skills which are highly valued in careers outside the university and education sectors.
+The M.Phil. in Classics attracts students from all over the world who have gone on to a broad range of careers.

 Is This Course For Me?

-The M.Phil. in Classics is designed both for those who are already fully trained in the Classical languages, and for those who have completed non-language-based degrees.
-While the Research Skills modules offers instruction in the methodologies and approaches to the study of the ancient world, the taught modules and the dissertation offer students the opportunity to begin to specialise in a particular strand of Classical scholarship, literary, philosophical, historical or archaeological.
+The M.Phil. in Classics is designed both for those who are trained in the classical languages, and for those who have completed non-language-based degrees.
+The year-long module Classics: Research and Methods provides instruction in methodologies and approaches to the study of the ancient world.
+Optional modules and the dissertation offer students the opportunity to begin to specialise in a particular strand of Classical scholarship, literary, philosophical, historical, archaeological and linguistic.
 This course thereby provides an essential basis for further research in the discipline.

 Career Opportunities

-The M.Phil. helps prepare graduates for a wide variety of careers including in the museum and heritage sectors, libraries and archives, public policy and administration, archaeology, law, teaching, and media.
-It also provides invaluable training in research for those planning to pursue a doctorate and / or career in research.
+The M.Phil. in Classics helps graduates prepare for a wide variety of careers including in the museum and heritage sectors, libraries and archives, public policy and administration, archaeology, law, teaching, and media.
+It also provides invaluable training in research for those planning to pursue doctoral studies and / or a career in research.

 Course Structure